nxrs3/nxrsecrypt/README.md

 ![nxrseCrypt in action](images/use_case_screenshot.jpg)

-This is my first big project & github repo, and is not professional, I made this for fun to communicate privatly with my friends.\
+nxrseCrypt is my first major project and GitHub repository, created primarily to improve my programming, Git, and documentation skills.
-**This is is not made for personal use for the time being, rather; getting better at programming, git, and documenting**\
+While it was originally built for private communication, it is not intended for production use at this time.

-Feel free to criticize and report issues.
+**I welcome criticism, and forks. if this inspires anyone to build an improved open-source version, i would love to see that.**

-Only tested on Linux,
+Only tested on Linux, \
 Let me know if it's compatible with windows and/or macos

 ## ✨ Features